Bad Mood: 6 Reasons Why you Feel Irritable and Unhappy

 2. Depression:

-If you experience two or more of the following signs, the chances are that you are depressed.
+Having two or more of the symptoms below could mean you are depressed.

 • Fatigue